lumail/lumail/API.md

 ### MIME-Type

-There is a simple helper-object allowing you to retrieve the MIME-type of files, based upon their containts.
+There is a simple helper-object allowing you to retrieve the MIME-type of files, based upon their contents.
 This lookup is achieved via `libmagic`.

 * `MIME:type(file)`